 Many times, you learn about traumas you weren’t didn’t even know were affecting you.

 Aside from a therapist, find a person you can talk with about your recovery.
 This can be a friend or family member that can hold you accountable.

 As you’re healing, they will ensure you continue taking steps to stop fawning behaviors.
 But, they will also be the first ones you call when you’re struggling!

 If you are ready to face your fawn response, to improve your mental health, there are many steps you can take.
 Begin thinking on ways to stop your fawning behaviors and how to ask for help from trusted people.
+There is no need to be obsessive compulsive about it, though.
 The main thing to remember is that other people have benefited from your fawn response, so they may have reactions to your changes.